 447 Chemin de la Rocaille, Mont D’Arbois, Megeve

-Managed by the Edmond De Rothschild Heritage Foundation, with the invaluable help of chef Nicolas Hensinger, whose fine creations are said to be inspired by the neighborhood terroirs, and his brother Romain who puts all his passion and good work on his desserts; It is only logical that the Michelin guide inspectors noticed this high-class restaurant.
+Managed by the Edmond De Rothschild Heritage Foundation, with the invaluable help of chef Nicolas Hensinger, whose fine creations are said to be inspired by the neighborhood terroirs, and his brother Romain who puts all his passion and good work into his desserts; It is only logical that the Michelin guide inspectors noticed this high-class restaurant.
 You will not go wrong with their tasting menu.

 Wellness as a priority